Title/s: Professor of Law

 Office #: Corboy 1312

 Professor Alexander Tsesis joined the Loyola University, Chicago, School of Law faculty in July 2007.
 He teaches Constitutional Law, First Amendment, Civil Procedure, and seminars devoted to civil rights issues and constitutional interpretation.

 His articles have appeared in a variety of law reviews across the country, including the Columbia Law Review, Texas Law Review, Cornell Law Review, Minnesota Law Review, University of California-Davis Law Review, and Boston College Law Review.
-Professor Tsesis is a frequent presenter to law school faculties nationwide on issues involving constitutional law, civil rights, and hate speech legislation.
+Professor Tsesis is a frequent presenter to law school faculties nationwide on issues involving constitutional law, free speech, and civil rights.
 He has been an expert witness for the Canadian Department of Justice and a legislative advisor to Senator Edward Kennedy.
 Professor Tsesis has also served as an outside manuscript reviewer for the Cambridge University Press, University of Chicago Press, University of Illinois Press, New York University Press, Oxford University Press, and Yale University Press.
 Attached is curriculum vitae with a more complete listing of his publications and experiences.

 List of Publications: